 Shoreditch’s cutting-edge addition to the London food market scene features craft beer and whisky shots from German Sex Dungeon, perfectly steamed Yumplings, bao buns, doughnuts, jerk chicken and kebabs and every cocktail under the sun.
-Head to the uber-trendy ‘street food arena’ Wednesday – Saturday from 5 pm and don’t be surprised if you don’t leave until the early hours.
-Come summer, it’ll be the new clubbing.
+Head to the uber-trendy ‘street food arena’ Wednesday – Saturday from 5 pm and don’t be surprised if you don’t leave until the early hours, particularly during the long evenings of the summer.

 Cool older brother of Peckham Levels, Pop Brixton champions independent and local businesses, including many great food stalls.
-Among the best are pizza place Made of Dough, jerk chicken favourite Mama’s Jerk, and Halo Burger: the UK’s first 100% plant-based bleeding burger joint.
+Among the best are pizza place Made of Dough, jerk chicken favourite Mama’s Jerk, and Halo Burger: the UK’s first 100 per cent plant-based bleeding burger joint.
 It’s open all year round, with weatherproof surroundings, but Pop is at its prime on a fine summer afternoon.

 With five markets across the city, Kerb is popular with office workers looking for a pick-me-up lunch.
 And pick-me-up they will get, because the food is great.
 Will you go for crispy buttermilk chicken from Other Side Fried?
 A hearty thai curry from Greedy Khao?
 Creamy, warming mac and cheese from The Mac Factory?
 A jackfruit burger from Biff’s Jack Shack?
 The options are endless.
 In an ideal world you’d try them all, but if we had to choose our favourite it would have to be the halloumi fries courtesy of Oli Baba’s – heaven on a plate.

 The newest kid on the block is Vinegar Yard, an eating, drinking, shopping and art space, just opened in London Bridge.
-With Indian dishes from Baba G’s, Argentinian-inspired steak and chimichurri from barbecue experts Up in My Grill and burgers from Nanny Bills, its set to be a strong addition to London’s food market scene.
-Sure to be popular spot with post-work revellers this summer.
+With Indian dishes from Baba G’s, Argentinian-inspired steak and chimichurri from barbecue experts Up in My Grill and burgers from Nanny Bills, its a strong addition to London’s food market scene, sure to be popular spot with post-work revellers this summer.